BIAS INCIDENT RESPONSE PROCEDURE

 There are three ways that incidents can be reported: 1) by the affected individual(s); 2) by a Third Party; 3) by a Report Recipient.

-1) Report by the affected individual(s): CCSU encourages all members of the campus community who believe they are affected individual(s) of a bias motivated incident or crime to immediately report the incident to the Office of Diversity and Equity and, in the case of hate crimes, to the University Police Department.
+1) Report by the affected individual(s): CCSU encourages all members of the campus community who believe they are affected individual(s) of a bias motivated incident or crime to immediately report the incident to the Office of Equity & Inclusion and, in the case of hate crimes, to the University Police Department.
 Although reporting is not required, it is strongly encouraged.
 Immediate reporting is an important factor in successful investigation and in order to take prompt corrective actions.
 When the report is made, the affected individual(s) must complete a Bias Incident Report Form (Attachment A).
 As soon as is practically possible, the Chief Diversity Officer or his designee will initiate the Bias Incident Report protocol (See flowchart, Attachment B).

-2) Report by a Third Party: Any member of the university community can file a third party report to the ODE regarding a potential bias motivated incident, or, the case of a hate crime, to the CCSU Police.
+2) Report by a Third Party: Any member of the university community can file a third party report to the OEI regarding a potential bias motivated incident, or, the case of a hate crime, to the CCSU Police.
 Even if the affected individual(s) does not wish to come forward, a report is encouraged, as it can provide useful information for protecting the community-at-large and connecting similar reports while protecting the affected individuals' anonymity.

 3) Report Recipient: When the affected individual(s) of or a witness to a bias incident reports it to a faculty or staff member or another student, that person becomes a Report Recipient.
-He or she should contact the Office of Diversity and Equity and complete a Bias Incident Report Form (Attachment A).
+He or she should contact the Office of Equity & Inclusion and complete a Bias Incident Report Form (Attachment A).
 As soon as is practically possible, the Chief Diversity Officer or designee will initiate the Bias Incident Report protocol (See flowchart, Attachment B).
 The Report Recipient may also determine that it is appropriate to contact others, such as a Department Chair, or the University Police in the case of an alleged hate crime.

 III.
 THE BIAS INCIDENT RESPONSE PROTOCOL

-When a bias incident or hate crime is reported, the ODE will determine if it constitutes a critical incident, and immediately notify the Office of the President, the Executive Committee and the Marketing and Communications Office.
+When a bias incident or hate crime is reported, the OEI will determine if it constitutes a critical incident, and immediately notify the Office of the President, the Executive Committee and the Marketing and Communications Office.
 Marketing and Communication shall issue a communiqu as soon as possible to notify members of the CCSU community and the media about the incident.
 All questions from the media regarding bias incidents or hate crimes are coordinated by the Office of Marketing and Communications.

 University Police Department